 This book explains the best practices of the UNCTAD & WTO for trade analysis to the R users community.
 It shows how to replicate the UNCTAD & WTO's Stata codes in the Practical Guide to Trade Policy Analysis by using R. Applications and exercises are chosen from the Practical Guide to Trade Policy Analysis and explain how to implement the codes in R. This books targets readers with a basic knowledge of R. It is particularly suitable for Stata users.

-The UNCTAD Handbook of Statistics was first launched in 1967.
+This publication was first launched in 1967.
 Over the past 50 years, the handbook has evolved to incorporate new statistics and ensure that readers have access to the best possible information available.
+This edition continues in this tradition and introduces 'nowcasted' estimates for total merchandised trade, total services trade and GDP on a worldwide basis.